OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

                 // Add [Checked]: to subject line.
                 subject = '[Checked]: ' + asyncResult.value;

-                // Check if a string is blank, null or undefined.
+                // Determine whether a string is blank, null, or undefined.
                 // If yes, block send and display information bar to notify sender to add a subject. if (asyncResult.value === null || (/^\s*$/).test(asyncResult.value)) {
                     mailboxItem.notificationMessages.addAsync('NoSend', { type: 'errorMessage', message: 'Please enter a subject for this email.' });